Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/searching.md

 The [GetFindPattern](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider.GetFindPattern*) method returns the regular expression match pattern to use for find operations, based on the supplied pattern that uses the provider.
 Likewise, the [GetReplacePattern](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider.GetReplacePattern*) method returns the regular expression match pattern to use for replace operations, based on the supplied pattern that uses the provider.

 As mentioned above, the core search engine uses our built-in regular expression engine to perform searching.
-Therefore search patterns used by the search engine must be provided in regular expression syntax.
+Therefore, search patterns used by the search engine must be provided in regular expression syntax.
 That is essentially what an [ISearchPatternProvider](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider) does, converts a custom pattern syntax to regular expression syntax.

-Finally, the [RequiresCaseSensitivity](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider.RequiresCaseSensitivity) property returns whether the find patterns used require case sensitivity.
+Finally, the [RequiresCaseSensitivity](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider.RequiresCaseSensitivity) property returns whether the find patterns being used require case sensitivity.
 If this is `false`, the default, the [ISearchOptions](xref:ActiproSoftware.Text.Searching.ISearchOptions).[MatchCase](xref:ActiproSoftware.Text.Searching.ISearchOptions.MatchCase) value is used instead.